MicrosoftDocs/azure-docs/articles/private-link/tutorial-private-endpoint-cosmosdb-portal.md

 # Tutorial: Connect to an Azure Cosmos account using an Azure Private Endpoint

 Azure Private endpoint is the fundamental building block for Private Link in Azure.
-It enables Azure resources, like virtual machines (VMs), to communicate with Private Link resources privately.
+It enables Azure resources, like virtual machines (VMs), to privately and securely communicate with Private Link resources such as Azure Cosmos DB.

 In this tutorial, you learn how to: